refinedev/refine/documentation/docs/core/providers/live-provider/index.md

 ---
 title: Live Provider
-sidebar_label: Live Provider
 ---

-## Overview

-**Live Provider** is **Refine**'s built-in provider that enables real-time updates and interactions between the server and the client. **Refine** being agnostic as always allows you to integrate any solution of your choice
+**Live Provider** is Refine's built-in provider that enables real-time updates and interactions between the server and the client.
+Refine being agnostic as always allows you to integrate any solution of your choice

 A live provider must include the following methods: